ptdecker/eloquentjs/README.md

 - flatten.js - Flattens arrays into a single array
 - loop.js - A custom loop that tests and updates while processing
 - every.js - Tests to see if all elements in an array pass a test
-- dominant.js - Determines the dominant writting direction in a string of text
+- dominant.js - Determines the dominant writing direction in a string of text

 ### Chapter Six -- The Secret Life of Objects